NACB Terms of Membership

 - Abide by and remain in compliance with the NACB Code of Conduct and all duly adopted NACB National Standards;

-- At the NACB’s request, provide the NACB with information needed to verify the member’s compliance with applicable local and state laws concerning cannabis, the NACB Code of Conduct, and all duly adopted NACB National Standards;
+- At the NACB’s request, provide the NACB with information needed to verify the member’s identity and compliance with applicable local and state laws concerning cannabis, the NACB Code of Conduct, and all duly adopted NACB National Standards;

 - Comply with all requirements of membership that the NACB may adopt in the future; and